Oso Creek: A Community Project to Protect Recreational Uses

-Since 2002, water quality testing has found that concentrations of bacteria are elevated Oso Creek, which may pose a risk to people who swim or wade in it.
+Since 2002, water quality testing has found that concentrations of bacteria are elevated in Oso Creek, which may pose a risk to people who swim or wade in it.
 Swimming and wading are called “contact recreation” in the state’s standards for water quality; the term refers to all recreation in which people come in direct contact with the water.
 The goal of this project is to reduce bacteria concentrations to within acceptable risk levels for contact recreation.

 Since 2003, the TCEQ, the Texas State Soil and Water Conservation Board, and other agencies have conducted several studies of bacteria sources and quantities in the Oso Creek watershed.
 In 2013, based on results of those studies, the TCEQ began developing a total maximum daily load (TMDL) for the creek.
-A TMDL is like a budget for pollution -- determining how much concentrations must be reduced to meet water quality standards.
-The Center for Water Supply Studies at Texas A&M University–Corpus Christi will complete several technical tasks in support of TMDL development.
+A TMDL is like a budget for pollution—determining how much concentrations must be reduced to meet water quality standards.
+The Texas Institute for Applied Environmental Research will complete several technical tasks in support of TMDL development.